 - Have you tried any of the new approaches?
 Can you share examples of what worked and did not?

-Diane runs an effective Learning Design team,which has been fine tuned over 10 years.
-The team comprises of experienced Instructional Designers, Consultants and Developers who churn out high quality classroom and online training.
-The ADDIE methodology has been used develop well defined processes which have allowed Diane to outsource some activities and reduce costs while maintaining quality.
-Business has however complained that the turn around times are now too long as the pace of change has picked up.
+Diane runs an effective Learning Design team, which has been fine-tuned over 10 years.
+The team comprises of experienced Instructional Designers, Consultants and Developers who churn out the high-quality classroom and online training.
+The ADDIE methodology has been used develop well-defined processes which have allowed Diane to outsource some activities and reduce costs while maintaining quality.
+Business has however complained that the turn-around times are now too long as the pace of change has picked up.
 Sharon the CEO has recently announced that the entire organisation would adopt the agile approach where ever possible.
 Diane has attended Agile training workshop conducted at the company and is not convinced that it can or should replace ADDIE.
 Diane is thinking about making a business case to stay with ADDIE and not adopt Agile but is afraid of being out of step with the rest of the company.
-What should Diane do ?
+What should Diane do?